ekedonald/Messaging-System-with-RabbitMQ-Celery-and-Python-Application-behind-Nginx/README.md

 EOF
 ```

-- Create the `.env` file where sensitive information will be stored.
+- Create a `.env` file where sensitive information will be stored.

 ```sh
 cat <<EOF | tee .env